cdodev/commandodev.com/content/about/index.md

 +++

 I learned to code on a warship in 2003 on the way to Iraq.
-I've been a commando, a bouncer, a barman, a refuse collector (for one day), an itinerant marquee fabricator, a telecoms engineer and a programmer.
+I've been a commando, a bouncer, a refuse collector, a programmer and a tech team builder and leader.